-Alice from the whole daily has a super cheap and cheerful and super immune boosting soup that’s perfect for a cold winter’s night and it’s based around the humble chicken bone broth (and it’s delicious!!)
+Alice from the whole daily has a super cheap and cheerful AND super immune boosting soup, that’s perfect for a cold winter’s night.
+It’s based around the humble staple, chicken bone broth and it’s delicious!!
+Ticks all the boxes.
+If you haven’t checked Alice and her delicious, healthy recipes out yet, get over to thewholedaily.com.au, she will not disappoint.

 The low-down on bone broth

-- Bone broth contains valuable minerals in a form your body can easily absorb and use, including calcium, magnesium, phosphorus, silicon, sulfur chondroitin, glucosamine, and a variety of trace minerals
+- Bone broth is full of vitamins and contains valuable minerals in a form your body can easily absorb and use, including calcium, magnesium, phosphorus, silicon, sulfur chondroitin, glucosamine, and a variety of trace minerals.
+These vitamins and minerals are important for a wide range of biological processes and drinking a regular cup of bone broth is thought to benefit the GUT, the immune system and your joints.

 - The gelatin found in bone broth is a hydrophilic colloid.
-It attracts and holds liquids, including digestive juices, thereby supporting proper digestion
+It attracts and holds liquids, including digestive juices, thereby supporting proper digestion.
+Gelatin is also an important source of amino acids which are the basic building blocks of all proteins.

 - Bone broth also inhibits infection caused by cold and flu viruses, for example, and fights inflammation, courtesy of anti-inflammatory amino acids such as arginine